an insider's account of what the French Riviera is really like

 You will find lots of practical information regarding holidays, cultural and musical events, but also about living, working and not working (retiring) on the Cote d'Azur.

 Mostly however, this is my personal account of life on the French Riviera.
-There's many many much more specialised websites that can give you all the detailed information you could possibly want - I am not competing with them!
+There's many much more specialised websites that can give you all the detailed information you could possibly want - I am not competing with them!
 (I will provide links where relevant)

 You will also find lots of pictures (all my own pictures, except where mentioned otherwise), showing off the beauty of this region.